LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 While title and language are pretty clear, the identifier is supposed to identify this particular book uniquely.
 It is referenced in the `<package>` element, where `unique-identifier` points to the ID we gave to the `dc:identifier` element.
-Because our book doesn't have an official ISBN number, we use `urn:uuid` and generate a UUID for each compilition.
+Because our book doesn't have an official ISBN, we use `urn:uuid` and generate a UUID for each compilation.
 Note that the spec says:

 > Unique Identifiers should have maximal persistence both for referencing and distribution purposes.
 EPUB creators should not issue new identifiers when making minor revisions such as updating metadata, fixing errata, or making similar minor changes.

 So if you're going to publish the EPUB, the identifier should be more stable than this.
-For our purposes, where we're just building them for ourselfs, it's fine though.
+For our purposes, where we're just building them for ourselves, it's fine though.

 To verify that all of this information is as expected, we can use a validator like [EPUBCheck](https://www.w3.org/publishing/epubcheck/).
 You can freely download it and let it run over the whole `.epub` file we have created.

 ## Wrap up

-Thats it.
+That's it.
 Did I have to make it this complicated for myself?
 Probably not.
-It was a rewarding little programming excersise that I could workt through without major hurdles and just build out.
+It was a rewarding little programming exercsise that I could work through without major hurdles and just build out.
 It was fun.
 And now I have a new book to read.